2008 New York Mets season: Offseason

 After dropping 12 out of their final 17 games of the 2007 season to lose the National League East to the Philadelphia Phillies on their last day of the regular season, the Mets front office was expected to make big moves in the offseason to give hope for the next season.

 Needing to make a decision within five days after the Mets' last game, Tom Glavine declined his $13 million player option.
 He eventually signed with his former team, the Atlanta Braves, agreeing to a one-year contract worth $8 million on November 18.

 On October 31, the Mets took care of two of their own potential free agents.
 Left fielder Moisés Alou's option year on his contract was picked up for $7.5 million despite Alou only playing in 87 games due to a left quadriceps injury.
 He did, however, lead the Mets with a .341 batting average and seven outfield assists.
 Alou also set a franchise record with a 30-game hitting streak after he came off the disabled list.
 Utility player Damion Easley was re-signed for one year at $950,000.
 He was on the disabled list two separate times due to a left quadriceps strain on May 11 and a left ankle sprain which ended his season on August 18.

 When the free agency period began, the Mets first looked to catcher Yorvit Torrealba to replace 2007 starter Paul Lo Duca.
-After agreeing to the structure of a three-year contract worth $14.4 million with Torrealba, the Mets suddenly changed their minds on November 17 and retracted the offer, seemingly because of Torrealba's sore shoulder, as the Mets only needed to see the results of Torrealba's physical to officially complete the deal.
-Lo Duca never appeared to be the first choice for the Mets, so they continued their search for a starter from another team rather than re-sign Lo Duca, who went on to sign with the Nationals.
+After agreeing to the structure of a three-year contract worth $14.4 million with Torrealba, the Mets suddenly changed their minds on November 17 and retracted the offer, seemingly because of Torrealba's sore shoulder, as the Mets only needed to see the results of his physical to officially complete the deal.
+Lo Duca never appeared to be the first choice for the Mets, so they continued their search for a starter from another team rather than re-sign Lo Duca, who went on to sign with the Washington Nationals.

 After the Torrealba deal fell through, the Mets focused on one of their own free agents.
-On November 18, second baseman Luis Castillo agree to a four-year $25 million contract.
+On November 18, second baseman Luis Castillo agreed to a four-year, $25 million contract.
 The Mets explored the possibility of signing David Eckstein to start at second base, but determined his contract demands were too lofty.

-On November 20, the Mets traded relief pitcher Guillermo Mota away to the Milwaukee Brewers for catcher Johnny Estrada.
+On November 20, the Mets traded relief pitcher Guillermo Mota to the Milwaukee Brewers for catcher Johnny Estrada.
 This trade ended up just being a salary dump, as Estrada, who was arbitration-eligible, was not offered a new contract, therefore becoming a free agent.
 The Mets wanted to be rid of Mota and his $3.2 million salary because he pitched to a 5.72 ERA in 2007 after being suspended for 50 games for steroid use.